-• Lossless undirectional TCP flow

-Talbe 1 shows the throughputs obtaned for two configuration - TCPReno and Reno with SAD but without any ack regulation schemes in undirectional single flow - with different types of return channels.
-The simulation yielded the following results, which can be used as a baseline to evaluate the effectiveness of SAD.
+With single TCP flow and without any ack regulation schemes, the simulation yielded the following results, which can be used as a baseline to evaluate the effectiveness of SAD (Table 1).
 As shown, the asymmetry problem grows increasingly worse as the upstream channel becomes more constrained to a worst case of 19% utilization.
-However, these problems can be overcome almost entirely by using SAD.
-For instance, in the worst-case scenario (8 Mbps/64 kbps), throughput rose four-fold to 6.2 Mbps.